EGmux/Sarcophagus_certora_formal-verification/README.md

 - We had to call the `balanceOf` function provided in OpenZeppelin's library, but this function is already an override.
   **Solution**: Create a contract that inherits the `ERC20` superclass and implement a function that internally calls the `balanceOf` function provided by the OpenZeppelin implementation.

-- The tool does not support `for` or `while` loops.
-To verify if a rule preserved idempotency, we had to create auxiliary files.
-  **Note**: This rule is currently a work in progress.

 - Although the tool is capable of generating a valid key pair (public key, private key, address), we opted to use hardcoded values for performance reasons.